About Me

 Qualifications and skills

 I am a fully qualified and insured counsellor and psychotherapist, happy to provide proof upon request.
-As a professional member of the British Association of Counselling and Psychotherapy (BACP), I adhere to their Ethical Framework for Good Practice in Counselling.
-This commitment involves regular supervision sessions as recommended by the framework.
-I hold an up-to-date Enhanced DBS check.
+As a professional member of the British Association for Counselling and Psychotherapy (BACP), I adhere to their Ethical Framework for Good Practice in Counselling.
+This includes regular supervision sessions and maintaining an up‑to‑date Enhanced DBS check.

 Other qualifications and CPD